rust-lang/book/src/ch01-03-hello-cargo.md

 $ cd hello_cargo
 ```

-The first command creates a new directory called *hello_cargo*.
+The first command created a new directory called *hello_cargo*.
 We’ve named
 our project *hello_cargo*, and Cargo creates its files in a directory of the
 same name.